 Michelangelo's obligations as a young man to contribute to his sisters dowries surpassed his year income manifold.

 He did not improve a tool that would change the world.

 Three of his ten children died young.
 He banded his oldest son.

-The war had a devestating effect on his circumstances.
-War taxes caused inflation which led to a tenfold increase in living costs and he desperately asked his brother many times for help.
+The war had a devastating effect on his circumstances.
+War taxes caused inflation in 1623 which led to a tenfold increase in living costs and he desperately asked his brother many times for help.

 The plague hunted and got him.

-19th, 20th & 21th century literature (in the many biograpies about his brother) did not spare him.
+19th, 20th & 21th century literature (in the many biographies about his brother) did not spare him.

 Some assume that the financial burden to provide for his family urged Galileo to make inventions like the proportional compass and the thermometer to earn money.

 Vincenzo Galilei and the Instructive Duo by Alfred Einstein 1937

 Didactic music in printed Italian collections of the renaissance and baroque by Andrea Bornstein 2001